SSIS Script Task

 Before we start configuring the SSIS Script task, let us create four variables.
 To create a variable, right-click on the control flow region, and it will open the context menu to select the variable option.
 Once you choose the variable option, it will open a new window called Variables to create the new variable.

-Here you can create n variables to use in SSIS Script Task.
+Here, you can create n variables for the SSIS Script Task.

 • EmailFrom: Please specify the Email ID from which you want to send the Email.